seascape-models/seascape_collaboration/README.md

 Your main folders and files should stem from the Users folder.
 You can navigate through the directory using the “\\” operator.
 For example, “C:\\Users\\maxcampbell” is the location of the base directory for the user “maxcampbell” , further if we want to go lower in the directory “C:\\Users\\maxcampbell\\Documents” will take into the “Documents” folder of this user “C:\\Users\\maxcampbell\\Documents\\Active_projects” into the “Active_projects” folder within the “Documents” folder of the user.
 Finally, if wanting to refer to the data saved as at csv file in the “Active_projects” folder we use “C:\\Users\\maxcampbell\\Documents\\Active_projects \\data.csv”.
 And you should be able to access any file on your computer using this method (including a folder on Google Drive, after you have the Google Drive app).

 ![**Figure 2**.
 An example of the hierarchical nature of directories on a user’s computer.
 Red path shows the example we gave in the directories operation system section.
 Teal paths indicate an example of a project directory.](Outputs/Directory_example.png)

+#### Naming files and Directories

+For tips on naming things we follow similar [Jenny Bryan's naming protocal.](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf)

+This includes:
+* Using logical (e.g. start with "001_" to signal step 1, and  "002_" to signal step 2.) rather than chronological order (do not use dates because they have to constantly be updated and are not very human-readable).
+* Descriptive names
+* Using "-" and "_" to separate words
+* No special characters
+* "**-v2**.csv" style to signal new versions and count up numerically (throw old ones in the OLD folder)

 ## Documenting changes